 |Gotta jump on that play, Andrea.|

-Other than the rebounding, defense and lack of passing, Bargnani played well.
+Other than the rebounding, defence and lack of passing, Bargnani played well.
 So did his future replacement, Ed Davis, who was active, under control, and productive.
 For the Nets, Deron Williams controlled the game, while Damion James worked hard on either end and was rewarded.
-Lopez put forward about 25 times more effort on offense than he did on defense, and Kris Humphries continued his year-long impression of a poor man's Blake Griffin with the kind of effort, strength, shot selection and athleticism that will see him inevitably corral a full MLE deal in the offseason.
+Lopez put forward about 25 times more effort on offence than he did on defence, and Kris Humphries continued his year-long impression of a poor man’s Blake Griffin with the kind of effort, strength, shot selection and athleticism that will see him inevitably corral a full MLE deal in the offseason.